explodingcamera/snowstorm/packages/core/README.md

 ## Warning

-Important: Snowstorm isn't Production-Ready yet.
-Documentation is rough, outdated and inconsistent and only the latest alpha versions of react 18 are supported.
+Important: Snowstorm is in beta.
+It's already being used in production, however there might be rough edges and unexpected issues.

 ## What?